 That means the same person might become a very good match later on, when he or she gains more experience (1), or a different position opens up, calling for their unique skills (2).
 Besides, in the rapidly shifting world of business, one day you could again be meeting that same person, and this time you’ll be the one answering questions.

 Recruiting is a series of delicate communications.
 It’s about managing a candidate’s experience and expectations throughout the interview process.
 It’s marketing and PR: everyone you talk to leaves with an impression of the company.
 A recruiter creates the company’s brand, and, if done right, leaves a candidate still wanting to work for you even after they’ve been rejected. [emphasis mine]

-Liz Hall, Lights, Camera, Offer!, Fog Creek Software
+Liz Hall, Lights, Camera, Offer!, Fog Creek Software (website gone)

 It’s really very simple, though admittedly not easy.
 Every candidate should receive